Psychoeducational Groups in Addiction Recovery

-Learn about psychoeducational groups, their uses and benefits, and what happens during a group session.
+Learn about psychoeducational groups, their uses and benefits, and what happens during a group session in addiction recovery.

 Psychoeducational groups are a form of education-based group therapy.
 Rather than focusing on individual client relationships, psychoeducational groups focus on providing education, training, and support.

 Psychoeducation group topics can vary depending on the type of group, but all groups are focused on increasing awareness and providing support.
 Psychoeducational group examples include support groups, anger management groups, and family education groups.1

 Psychoeducation in the group setting is typically led by an experienced individual or medical health professional.
 Psychoeducation works by combining elements from cognitive behavioral therapy, group therapy, and other forms of education.

 There are four basic models of psychoeducation: the information model, skill training model, supportive model, and comprehensive models.
 The information model focuses on providing individuals and families with knowledge about their conditions and their management.
 The skill training model emphasizes learning new skills to manage the condition.
 The supportive model provides a space for individuals to share their experiences and empathize with one another.
 Finally, the comprehensive model is a combination of all three.2

 While psychoeducational group therapy activities may vary depending on the type of psychoeducational group, there are some key characteristics of each session.
 Psychoeducational groups usually are focused on a specific illness, and groups usually have anywhere from four to twelve members.
 Sessions generally are an hour long.

 Sessions are also most generally led by a mental health professional.
 Essential elements of psychoeducation are briefing the patients about their illness, and then delving into problem-solving, communication, and self-assertiveness training.